The Islamic Declaration on Global Climate Change: Message of the Declaration

 The declaration is based on an environmental framework present within the principles of Islam, and is part of faith-based climate activism.
 Its core stems from the essence of a body of ethics known as the Knowledge of Creation (Ilm ul khalq), which is based on the Holy Qur’an.
 It is part of a spiritual fight against climate change, alongside similar calls by the Catholic Pope and other religious figures.
 The Islamic Climate Change Declaration iterates a call to reject human greed for natural resources, have respect for “perfect equilibrium” of nature, and focused on the need for recognition of the “moral obligation” towards conservation.

 Contents of the Declaration

 The focus of the title is on climate change, and sidelines other ecological concerns.
 The preamble of the declaration begins with doctrinal affirmation that God created the world.
 This is connected to the concept of oneness and tied to the unity of creation, giving credence to the idea that the planet is shared by all humanity.
 The role of human beings as God's Khalifah on earth, or stewards of God's creation, forms a central tenet of the Islamic declaration on climate change, since human beings have failed to live to their duty of stewardship, and have corrupted and abused the earth instead.
-The example of the Prophet Muhammad and his lifestyle is brought forward to highlight practical manifestations of Islamic principles of conservation and eco-friendliness.
+The example of Muhammad and his lifestyle is brought forward to highlight practical manifestations of Islamic principles of conservation and eco-friendliness.